Frequently Asked Questions

 Can the PCA provide legal advice or assistance to parties wishing to bring a case?

 No. The PCA is an intergovernmental organization devoted chiefly to the administration of international dispute resolution proceedings.
 The PCA’s involvement in administering such proceedings is predicated upon the consent of the parties to resolve a particular dispute through the dispute resolution procedures the PCA offers, such as arbitration, conciliation, and fact-finding procedures.
-The PCA is required to remain neutral and does not offer legal advice or assistance to parties in these proceedings.
-Parties should instead seek advice and assistance from qualified legal professionals.
-For more information on the mandate and function of the PCA is available in the About Us section of our website.

 Is there a list from which arbitrators are appointed?

 Nonetheless, the International Bureau of the PCA does maintain an official list of potential arbitrators known as the “Members of the Court” of the PCA.
-Pursuant to the Hague Conventions of 1899 and 1907, each PCA Member State may designate a maximum of four persons, “of known competency in questions of international law, of the highest moral reputation, and disposed to accept the duties of arbitrator.”
-Members of the Court are appointed for six years, and their appointment may be renewed.
-An up-to-date list of Members of the Court is published each year in the PCA’s Annual Report and on the PCA’s website here.
-Individuals interested in serving as Members of the Court should approach their home governments regarding their potential designation.
+Pursuant to the Hague Conventions of 1899 and 1907, each PCA Contracting Party may designate a maximum of four persons, “of known competency in questions of international law, of the highest moral reputation, and disposed to accept the duties of arbitrator.”

 How can I become a Member of the Court?